thecableguy007/ESP32-LAN8720/README.md

 Here’s what I found to be the simplest solution that I managed to make work and it works every time I boot or reboot the ESP32.

-Take a look at my Word document for more info.
+Take a look at the PDF file for more info.

 I hope this will help someone else!